Peculiarities of the National Hunt: Themes

-National Characteristics is also a big theme in the film.
+National characteristics are also a big theme in the film.
 There is a lot of camera work and direction that emphasizes the tradition of a hunt and it gives good insight into how the imperial past differs from the present.
 The imperial past and the post-imperial present are juxtaposed in a way that really contrasts the two time periods.